-But what is a homesteader?
 The dictionary defines a homesteader as “an owner of a homestead, or a settler under the Homestead Act”.
 In the quest to settle the west, The Homestead Act of 1862 granted a tract of land to anyone who applied for little to no cost.
 They simply had to agree to build their home, improve the land and commit to being there for at least 5 years.

-Starting out, homesteading can seem overwhelming – improving your soil, growing your food, raising animals, learning to sew, cook from scratch, canning, preserving, using less resources, composting, baking bread, making jam, making cheese, churning butter, natural medicine, natural cleaners………there is a steep learning curve and it’s so easy to get overwhelmed.
+Starting out, homesteading can seem overwhelming – improving your soil, growing your food, raising animals, learning to sew, cook from scratch, canning, preserving, using fewer resources, composting, baking bread, making jam, making cheese, churning butter, natural medicine, natural cleaners………there is a steep learning curve and it’s so easy to get overwhelmed.

 It won’t happen overnight, but give yourself 5 years like the homesteaders before us and I bet you will be surprised at how far you can come!
 And when those 5 years are up, you will still be learning.

 There are always new skills to learn, always new situations to encounter.
-Along the way you will discover things you love and things you don’t.
+Along the way, you will discover things you love and things you don’t.
 Maybe you love making cheese, but can’t grow a tomato to save your life.
 Does this make you a Homesteading Failure?
 Definitely not!
 No one’s going to take your homesteader license away.
 Our homesteading ancestors understood this and there was no shame.
 They simply found someone who loved growing tomatoes who was thrilled to trade for fresh cheese.

 Even if you CAN do it all – you don’t have to.
-Can you live in a modern house with electricity, cable, high speed internet, and still be a homesteader?
+Can you live in a modern house with electricity, cable, and high speed internet, and still be a homesteader?
 Absolutely.
-Can you buy all your meat at the store because hunting and butchering makes you squeamish?
+Can you buy all your meat at the store because hunting and butchering make you squeamish?
 Of course.
 It’s your life.
 Do what makes you happy and what works for your family right now.

 So where do you start?
 I am one of those people that loves lists, so that is where I would recommend starting.
 Write down your goals (click here to read more about homestead goal setting).
 There is something so official about physically writing things down.
 Plus it gives you something to refer back to in the future.
-When you lose your way, when you feel discouraged, you can see all the things you have accomplished so far and be reminded where you want to be headed.
+When you lose your way, when you feel discouraged, you can see all the things you have accomplished so far and be reminded of where you want to be headed.

 The land issue